mahmoudxyz/Learn-Czech-Language-/README.md

 ## Introduction

 Czech is a fascinating and rich Slavic language spoken primarily in the Czech Republic, nestled in the heart of Central Europe.
-As you embark on your journey to master Czech, let's explore some key aspects of this beautiful language.

 ## A1
 ### Alphabet